anthony-jantzen/senior-design/user-stories.md

 # User Stories

-As a **home-owner**, I want to view the devices on my network so I can obtain full transparency over it.
+As an IT Specialist, I want to view the devices on my network so I can obtain full transparency over it.

-As a **home-owner**, I want to trust or deny the devices connecting to my network so that I can maintain security.
+As a warehouse manager, I want to track the location of IoT devices in my warehouse to monitor their actions.

-As a **home-owner**, I want to configure settings for my network so that I can manage all devices on it.

-As a **home-owner**, I want to allow temporary access to my network to guests.
+As a conference planner, I want to view movement patterns of conference attendees to determine hot spots in the building(s).